What Can You Expect to Catch in the Gulf of Mexico?

 What can you catch?
-Here are just some of the Florida fish species we commonly catch in the Panama City Beach & 30A areas of the Gulf of Mexico, although, there are still several other species we catch throughout the year.
+Here are just some of the Florida fish species we commonly catch in the Panama City Beach, 30A, and Apalachicola areas of the Gulf of Mexico, although, there are still several other species we catch throughout the year.

-Red snapper are a very sought after fish in Panama City Beach Fl.
+Red snapper is a very sought-after Florida fish species in the Panama City Beach and Apalachicola fishing areas.
 These fish live on artificial and natural structures on the gulf floor.
 Normally these fish can be caught in between 60ft and 250 ft. depths.
 Red Snapper typically range from 3 pounds to 30 lbs.
 The bag limit is 2 fish per person and the season normally begins June 1 each year and goes into July.
 Each year season length changes depending on regulation assessments.
-Red snapper are normally very plentiful in our area and do not take experienced fisherman to harvest.
+Red snapper is normally very plentiful in our area and do not take experienced fishermen to harvest.

 King mackerel are truly a fun fish to catch!
-These fish migrate in the Panama City Beach area from April – November.
+These fish migrate in the Panama City Beach, Cape San Blas, and Apalachicola areas from April – November.
 We target these fish with light tackle making them a great battle for the angler.
 Normally we fish for King Mackerel with cigar minnows trolled slowly behind the boat.
 When the fish strikes the battle is on!
 We are allowed to keep 3 king mackerel per person with a minimum size limit of 24 inches.

 People love to eat grouper, making these fish a prized species in our area.
 These Florida fish species are not as plentiful as they were years back and it takes a long trip to be successful at bringing home dinner.
 Many Grouper species tend to live in structures on the gulf floor and can be found at depths of 200 ft. or more.
-Live bait is normally the best bait for grouper, therefore, we typically catch bait prior to heading offshore or if preferred we buy bait at local bait barge.
-We commonly see 3 species of grouper in the Panama City Beach area.
+Live bait is normally the best bait for grouper, therefore, we typically catch bait prior to heading offshore or if preferred we buy bait at a local bait barge.
+We commonly see 3 species of grouper in the Panama City Beach and Apalachicola areas.
 Red Grouper, Scamp Grouper, and Gag Grouper.
 Occasionally we catch the Goliath Grouper which can grow up to 500 pounds!
-Unfortunately, these fish are a catch and release species due to our areas regulation.
+Unfortunately, these fish are a catch-and-release species due to our area’s regulations.
 Groupers are fun to catch but normally it takes a little practice to be good at landing them.

 Wahoo are a beautiful game fish that many anglers dream of catching.
 We typically catch these fish in between fishing areas by trolling large lures behind the boat.
 Wahoo are normally in the 10-100 pound range and can grow up to 6ft in length!
 Like several species we tend to catch, these fish get bigger the further offshore we go.
 If you’re looking for a prize fish plan to troll several hours offshore to get a chance at landing a whopper.
 Wahoo are an exceptional fish to eat as well!
 They have a white meaty filet that most people cut into steaks and grill.

-Spanish mackerel migrate annually through the Panama City Beach area in March and hang around until the end of November.
+Spanish mackerel migrate annually through the 30A, Panama City Beach, and Apalachicola areas in March and hang around until the end of November.
 The best months to catch these fish are in March and April when the weather is superb.
-These fish are very similar to their cousin the King Mackerel but are normally in the 1 to 5 pound range and measure 12-24 inches in length.
+These fish are very similar to their cousin the King Mackerel but are normally in the 1 to 5-pound range and measure 12-24 inches in length.
 Keep in mind that size isn’t everything!
-Spanish Mackerel are some of the most fun fish to catch in the Gulf especially for young children.
+Spanish Mackerel are some of the most fun fish to catch in the Gulf, especially for young children.
 When they are biting it can get kind of crazy all at once so be prepared to grab a pole when you hear the reel go off!

-Pound for pound Amberjack are the hardest fighting fish that we consistently catch year around.
+Pound for pound Amberjack are the hardest fighting Florida fish species that we consistently catch year around.
 Fishermen in this area call them reef donkeys because they fight so hard and can be a stubborn fish to reel in.
 Averaging 20 to 40 pounds and occasionally over 100 pounds these fish are a fish of a lifetime.
-We typically target these species on our catch and release fishing trips and for meat trips.
-It takes a pretty strong arm to reel these fish in so be prepared for a work out when you meet your captain for the day!
+We typically target these species on our catch-and-release fishing trips and for meat trips.
+It takes a pretty strong arm to reel these fish in so be prepared for a workout when you meet your captain for the day!
 Amberjack typically hover over artificial reefs from 60 ft all the way out to 400 ft. and are caught with live bait caught prior to going offshore.

 Capt.
 BJ is a 3rd generation fisherman in the local waters.
 He knows all the hotspots to make your trip a success regardless of what you desire to target.
 Feel free to contact Capt.
 BJ for your next fishing adventure.
 He would be more than happy to answer any questions you might have.